 You didn’t train for years to become a digital marketer, you spent your time earning a law degree!
 But if you are going to be educating your community in the way we suggested in our first tip, you’ll need a process to get people to sign up, and then a way to follow up with attendees once you’re done (not to mention maintaining a steady social media presence!).
 Hiring someone who can support you in managing the technical aspects of marketing and providing your legal services will undoubtedly help grow your virtual law firm in a healthy way and ensure you have more time to focus on providing valuable legal services.
 Plus, you’ll be a job creator in a time when our economy needs it the most!

 It IS possible to build a lucrative virtual law firm that works for you and your clients.

 And now is the best time to do it.
 As businesses everywhere are quickly adapting to be able to continue operating and to best serve the needs of their community, you have a huge opportunity to make it easy for people in your community to get the support they need for their families and their businesses.

 Running a virtual law firm can give you maximum flexibility while still allowing you to provide your clients with exceptional service.
 It will be a lot of work, but if you follow our advice, and seek out help when you need it, you can build a 6- or 7-figure law practice just as well as you could in person.

-If you are ready to create the virtual law firm that will give you the flexibility to thrive in uncertain times, schedule an appointment to speak with a Law Business Advisor today.
+If you are ready to create the virtual law firm that will give you the ultimate flexibility, schedule an appointment to speak with a Law Business Advisor today.
 We’ve got the step-by-step support you need, no matter what stage of your practice you are in right now, and we’d love to help you discover how to get from where you are to exactly where you want to be.